rbertolusso/intubate/README.md

 * as interface + intubOrders, and
 * as interface + intubOrders + intuBags.

-These features are already in place but are still under development, are **not considered for general use**, and are not documented (yet).
+These experimental features are already in place but are still under development, are **not considered for general use**, and are not documented (yet).
-Before doing so, I want to make sure, to the best of my abilities, that they are as general as possible, and that eventual future extensions will be backward compatible.
+ I want to make sure first, to the best of my abilities, that they are as general as possible, and that eventual future extensions will be backward compatible.
 You can play with them if you like, but if you use them in production code be prepared to have to change it if I decide to modify the architecture while in the